etais-ee/etais-web/using/self_service.md

 ![Adding a VM - step 3](../images/project-vm-add-form-step3.jpg)

-The flavor will set the initial resource profile for a VM - how much RAM, CPU cores, and storage it will have.
+The flavor will set the initial resource profile for a VM - how much RAM, vCPU cores, and storage it will have.

 > *NB!
 VM images contain their minimum requirements information, and non-matching VM flavors are disabled automatically!*

 ![Adding a VM - step 4](../images/project-vm-add-form-step4.jpg)

 Selecting VM flavor will also update "System volume size" with the option to override it manually (to a higher custom value).
 Data volume is always provisioned with a VM, and its size can be customized and incremented in 1GB steps.
-System volume must be at least 10GB.
-Whereas System volume and Data volume must be equal to or less than Storage VPC.
+System volume must be at least 10GB, whereas System volume and Data volume must be equal to or less than VPC’s total Storage.

 ![Adding a VM - step 5](../images/project-vm-add-form-step5.jpg)